cgreysongaito/SpruceBudworm_Parasitoids_Hardwood/README.md

-Hardwood content impacts the parasitoid community associated with Eastern spruce budworm (Lepidoptera: Tortricidae)
+Phylogenetic community structure and stable isotope analysis of the parasitoid community associated with Eastern spruce budworm (Lepidoptera: Tortricidae)
 =========

 #### Authors